 Q: When is the last point at which an incomplete grade can be resolved by the student?

 A: Typically, it is within a time period established by the instructor.
 If the instructor has not established a deadline, then the student has until the last day of Dead Week before finals begin, to submit the required work to the faculty a year after the term in which the student received the incomplete.
 For example, if a student received an “I/Alternate Grade” in the Fall 2013 without any specified deadline by an instructor, they have until the last day of Dead Week of Fall 2014 to turn in the completed work to the instructor to complete the “Incomplete”.
-The instructor has until the last day for turning in grades in that term to submit the removal of an incomplete to whatever grade the student earned to the Office of the Registrar.
+The instructor has until the last day of term (normally Friday of Finals Week) to submit the removal of an incomplete to whatever grade the student earned to the Office of the Registrar.

 Q: What happens if the instructor is no longer at the institution a year after the “I/Alternate Grade” was recorded?